confluentinc/cp-ansible/VARIABLES.md

 The base path for the binary files.
 When in Archive File deployment mode this results in binary files being based in something like `/opt/confluent/confluent-5.5.1/bin`, otherwise they are based in `/usr/bin`.

-Default:  "{{ config_base_path+'/confluent-'+confluent_archive_version if archive_file_enabled|bool else '/usr' }}"
+Default:  "{{ config_base_path+'/confluent-'+confluent_archive_version if installation_method == 'archive' else '/usr' }}"

 ***

 ### overwrite_systemd_services

-If true then when performing an archive deployment the SystemD service files will be overwritten with the new paths and options
+If yes then when performing an archive deployment the SystemD service files will be overwritten with the new paths and options

-Default:  true
+Default:  yes

 ***